afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 AI reduced the effort to **produce** code.
 It did not reduce the cost of poor scaling, weak models, unreliable behaviour, or heavy operations.

-If you move faster without better judgment, you can create those problems **faster** too.
+If you move faster without better judgement, you can create those problems **faster** too.

-<h2 class="h2-accent-warm">A tip to right judgement — start with the end-user</h2>
+<h2 class="h2-accent-warm">A tip for getting judgement right — start with the end-user</h2>

 We already discussed the three pillars of judgement: operability, simplicity, and evolvability.
-But in reality, given a problem, what should be my direction to judgement?
-Where do I start?
-End of the day, you are building something for a user.
-Somebody is going to end up using what you are building.
-May be end-user customers, or other developers within your team, or a downstream team.
-It doesn't matter.
+But in reality, given a problem, where should judgement start?
+At the end of the day, you are building something for a user.
+Somebody is going to use what you build — maybe end-user customers, or other developers on your team, or a downstream team.
+It does not matter which.

-**Judgement begings from thinking from a user’s perspective.** And finally this journey goes all the way the internals of the system to further ensure its operability, simplicity and extensibility.
+**Judgement starts with thinking from a user’s perspective.** From there, the same lens extends all the way to the internals of the system — to protect operability, simplicity, and evolvability.

 **More feature implementation is not always right.** Before it lands, ask: **Is this feature needed for users?
 How valuable is it?
 Does it push the product forward?** Velocity is not the same as usefulness.
 Teams that measure success only by output volume still drown in maintenance, support, and rework — they just get there faster now. **A pile of small features is the final nail in the coffin for a product** — not one dramatic failure, but slow death by clutter, drift, and debt.

 <span class="accent-lead-red">Deciding what to build — and what to challenge — is invaluable.</span> A developer who can look at a backlog or a spec and ask, from a user’s point of view, “do people actually need this?”, “what are we trading away?”, and “can we achieve the outcome with less?” is not something you install from a model.
-That judgment shapes cost, clarity, and trust.
+That judgement shapes cost, clarity, and trust.
 It is **irreplaceable**.

 <span class="accent-lead-red">Simplicity at the outer level should carry through to inner details.</span> A simple screen backed by a tangled system still fails in practice: behaviour becomes hard to reason about, edge cases explode, and every change hurts.
 Engineers who insist on **simple models and simple surfaces together** — and who refuse to hide complexity behind UI polish — are similarly hard to replace.

 <span class="accent-lead-red">Over complicating for an unseen future....</span> Layers of indirection, speculative generalisation, and “perfect” abstractions slow delivery and drain budgets.
 AI may help you refactor or untangle that mess later, but you already paid for the slow path: time, money, and opportunity.
 Correctness matters; **needless** complexity in its name does not.

 <span class="accent-lead-red">Lost in refactoring.</span> Caring about good code does **not** mean feeding an endless urge to reshape the same code again and again.
 You can always explain a refactor to others with a “why” — but you still owe yourself an honest version: **Is this refactor actually needed?
 What concrete outcome does it buy** (risk down, speed up, clearer model) **versus churn?** AI makes rewrites cheap to *start*; it does not make perpetual refactoring free.
-Knowing when to stop, when “good enough” is right, and when the team should ship value instead of polishing internals is **developer judgment** — and that is not replaceable.
+Knowing when to stop, when “good enough” is right, and when the team should ship value instead of polishing internals is **developer judgement** — and that is not replaceable.

 <blockquote class="pull-quote-pop">
 <p>Developers who <strong>routinely judge the work from a user perspective</strong>, and who combine that with scepticism about scope, <strong>discipline around refactoring</strong>, and a bias toward clarity, are the ones who make AI a multiplier instead of an accelerant for waste.</p>